What are the Three Ways Pat Metheny is using "The Secret"Mar 07, 2015

 So, without further ado, here are the three main ways (I believe) Pat Metheny has been using these concepts throughout his fantastic career.
 Keep in mind, those come from my own interpretations of The Pat Metheny Interviews.

-Three Striking Ways Metheny is Using "The Secret"
+Three Striking Ways Metheny is Using Concepts From "The Secret"

 "I could see it.
 I could see the band, I could see the setup on the bandstand, I could hear what it was gonna sound like, I could imagine the kinds of players in an idealized version.
 That's a big component in kicking things into that next stage of development.
 Being able to really have a goal - a tangible specific sense that's also realistic of your future."